 You should carry all of your DS-2019’s when traveling because you may be required to present them as proof of your immigration history.

 If you apply for a waiver of the Two-Year Home Country Physical Presence Requirement (INA 212e), and your waiver is recommended in writing by the U.S. Department of State (“No Objection Statement”) or you receive Form I-612 from U.S. Citizenship and Immigration Services, you are no longer eligible for any J-1 benefits (DS-2019 Extension, Academic Training, SEVIS Transfer, etc.).
-Therefore, please consult with ISS, Talbert Hall 210, North Campus before applying for the waiver.
+Therefore, please consult with ISS before applying for the waiver.
 Since 212(e) waiver applications can be complex, we also recommend that you seek assistance from an experienced immigration attorney.